antodom/tc_lib/README.md

 ### 8. Library users

 In this section we would like to enumerate users using the library in their own projects and developments.
-So please, if your are using the library, drop us an email indicating in what project or development you are using it.
+So please, if you are using the library, drop us an email indicating in what project or development you are using it.

 The list of users/projects goes now: